GroupCamp/GroupCamp-API/doc-reporting/track_v1/GET_track_v1_report.md

 https://api.groupcamp.com/track/v1/report

 Returns the current global report for the projets selected according to the GET parameters.
-If no GET parameter is provided, all the active projects are selected.More informations about times and cost computations are available on [../../TimeCost.md](About times, cost and computations).
+If no GET parameter is provided, all the active projects are selected.

+More informations about times and cost computations are available on [About times. cost and computations](../../TimeCost.md).